 Toyosu Area Guide Ajidokoro Ichimura

-At Ajidokoro Ichimura, you can enjoy nostalgic tasting set menus at a reasonable price.
-This restaurant has a retro atmosphere that is different from the redevelopment of Toyosu.
+At Ajidokoro Ichimura in Koto Ward, you can enjoy nostalgic tasting set menus at a reasonable price.
+This restaurant has a retro atmosphere that stands out from the redevelopment of Toyosu.

-On the first floor, they operate a butcher shop as “Niku no Ichimura” (Meat Ichimura), and next to it is “Obento no Ichimura” (Bento Box Lunch).
-Both the set menus and bentos are very popular with the office workers who work nearby, and at lunchtime, there’s even a line out the door!
+On the first floor, they operate a butcher shop called “Niku no Ichimura” (Meat Ichimura), and next to it is “Obento no Ichimura” (Bento Box Lunch).
+Both the set menus and bentos are very popular with nearby office workers, and at lunchtime, there’s even a line out the door!

-Ajidokoro Ichimura is also famous for its considerable number of menu items.
-You will have a happy problem choosing what to eat from fried and simmered dishes, sashimi, grilled fish, donburi, and more.
+Ajidokoro Ichimura is also famous for its extensive menu.
+You will have a happy problem choosing from fried and simmered dishes, sashimi, grilled fish, donburi, and more.

-However, since Ajidokoro Ichimura is directly operated by a butcher shop, we recommend that you check out something from the menu that uses fresh meat.
+Since Ajidokoro Ichimura is directly operated by a butcher shop, we recommend trying something from the menu that uses fresh meat.
 First-time visitors often order the menchikatsu set meal or the fried chicken set meal!

 Find out more about Ajidokoro Ichimura here on Google maps.